coder-rocks/User-Management-Application/README.md

-This application is built using Spring Boot framework
+This application is built on top of Spring Boot platform